What Is Urethral Syndrome?

 Urethral syndrome is a condition that affects the urethra, the

-The urethra is the tube that extends from the bladder to the outside of the body.
-Its function is to transport urine and/or semen.
+tube that extends from your bladder to the outside of the body.
+The urethra is

 Potential Causes and Risk Factors for Urethral Syndrome

 Urethral syndrome has various causes.
 Common causes may include

 physical problems with the urethra, such as abnormal narrowing, and urethral

 The following can cause irritation to the urethra: